 Showing all 2 results

-- Steel shot abrasive - manufactured hypereutectoid, metal spheres used in airless centrifugal wheel blast machines to clean foundry castings, surface polishing and shot peening
+- Steel shot - manufactured hypereutectoid, metal spheres used in airless centrifugal wheel blast machines to clean foundry castings, surface polishing and shot peening

 - Also used in portable trackblast airless wheel blast machines for concrete floor preparation, blasting ship decks and profiling